Yugendarsairam11/Customer-Segmentation/README.md

 The primary challenge faced by Sprocket Central Pty Ltd revolves around their customer and transactional data.
 Although the organization possesses a substantial dataset related to its customers, the team is uncertain about how to effectively analyze it to optimize their marketing strategy.

-Please refer to https://medium.com/@yugendarsairam/customer-segmentation-1a1a286e5269 for detailed Analysis and Explanation
+Please refer to https://medium.com/@yugendarsairam/customer-segmentation-1a1a286e5269 for detailed Analysis and Explanation.

+Thank you !